 Drew Barrymore

-On television, she played Edith Bouvier Beale in the HBO film Grey Gardens (2009) earning a Golden Globe Award as well as a nomination for a Primetime Emmy Award.
-She starred in the Netflix comedy horror series Santa Clarita Diet (2017–2019) and has hosted the talk show The Drew Barrymore Show since 2020.
+Barrymore received the Golden Globe Award for Best Actress in a Television Film for her portrayal of Edith Bouvier Beale in HBO's Grey Gardens (2009), as well as a Primetime Emmy nomination.
+She played Sheila Hammond on the Netflix series Santa Clarita Diet (2017–2019) and has hosted the daytime talk show The Drew Barrymore Show since 2020.
 In September 2023, she announced she would return to the show without writers during the then-ongoing WGA strike, but after backlash, reversed the decision the same month.

 Biography from the Wikipedia article Drew Barrymore.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.